Bill Veitch: Early life

 Veitch was born in Port of Menteith, a small town in Perthshire, Scotland.
 After receiving a basic education, at the same school his father was a teacher, he worked for the post and telegraph service until 1887.
 He then moved to New Zealand, briefly taking up gum digging before returning to telegraphs.
 In 1889 he gained employment with the New Zealand Railways Department, starting as a cleaner he eventually became an engine driver by 1908.

 Veitch was stationed in various North Island towns for the duration of his career except for two years in Canterbury.
 During his time on the railways, he became active in the Amalgamated Society of Railway Servants, a rail-workers union.
 He was the secretary of the Cross Creek branch from 1904 to 1906 and then proceeded to become chairman of the Wanganui branch in 1907.
 In 1908 he was elected national president and would remain so until 1912.
 During the period he was president Veitch oversaw a large restructure of the union and presented petitions seeking improved pay and working conditions to Parliament.
 Veitch was also involved in local affairs, serving as a member of the Wanganui Harbour Board and later he was on the Wanganui River Trust Domain Board.

 In comparison to other unionists at the time, Veitch was relatively moderate in his views, but was still dissatisfied with the government's response to various grievances.
 Believing that workers' goals were better served by political action than strikes, Veitch contested the Wanganui seat in the 1911 election, and defeated the incumbent MP, James Thomas Hogan.
 Despite there being two labour-aligned parties contesting the election, Veitch chose to stand as an independent Labourite.

 Parliamentary career

 Early career

-In Parliament, Veitch initially voted against the Liberal government of Joseph Ward.
+In Parliament, Veitch initially voted against the Liberal government of Sir Joseph Ward.
 This was part agreement he had made with the opposition Reform Party, which had offered him support in the second ballot of his election bid.
 After discharging this obligation, however, he immediately became a Liberal Party supporter, voting in favour of Ward only two days later.
 He seriously considered joining the Liberal Party, but when the new United Labour Party (ULP) was founded in 1912, Veitch opted to join that instead.